-Strathmore High School is clean, safe and able to meet the learning needs of the students.
-The STAR Center, located just west of the campus, is continually being developed.
+Strathmore High School is clean, safe and able to meet the learning needs of the students and areas in need of repair have been noted.
+The Emerging Agricultural Technology farm lab, located just west of the campus, is continually being developed.
 Two new greenhouses, crop box, chicken coup and farm store have been constructed to provide EAT Pathway students with state-of-art facilities.
-Irrigation and electrical service have been added and a parking area is being completed adjacent to the farm store.
+Irrigation, WiFi, surveillance cameras, and electrical service have been added and a lighted parking area has been completed adjacent to the farm store.
 During the most recent Williams Act visit the school received "No deficiencies."

-School Facility Good Repair Status (Most Recent Year) Year and month in which data were collected: August 2018 System Inspected Repair Status Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Good Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Good Electrical: Electrical Good Restrooms/Fountains: Restrooms, Sinks/ Fountains Good Safety: Fire Safety, Hazardous Materials Good Structural: Structural Damage, Roofs Good External: Playground/School Grounds, Windows/ Doors/Gates/Fences Good Overall Rating Exemplary
+School Facility Good Repair Status (Most Recent Year) Year and month in which data were collected: July 2019

+System Inspected System Inspected Repair Status Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Interior: Interior Surfaces Poor Rooms with broken tiles, holes, and chipped paint.
+Maintenance has a list of all issues and has scheduled repairs.
+Cleanliness: Overall Cleanliness, Pest/ Vermin Infestation Good Electrical Electrical Poor Light lenses and lights needing replacement.
+Hanging data lines need to be secured to walls/ceiling.
+Maintenance has a list of all issues and has scheduled repairs.
+Restrooms/Fountains: Restrooms, Sinks/ Fountains Good Safety: Fire Safety, Hazardous Materials Good Structural: Structural Damage, Roofs Good External: Playground/School Grounds, Windows/ Doors/Gates/Fences Good Overall Rating Fair School is in need of repairs and maintenance for noted deficiencies.
+Maintenance has a list of all issues and has scheduled repairs.